vaibhav29-indi/azure-devops/README.md

 # azure-devops
-this is a repo for azurer devops
+this is a repo for azure devops

 This was edited with azure cloudshell